vanthaiunghoa/citus-iot-ecosystem/README.md

 ./setup.sh
 ```

-And replace the **Base64UserData.Default** value in the Cloud Formation template above.
+Replace the **Base64UserData.Default** with the encoded value in the Cloud Formation template above.

 ```json
 "Base64UserData": {